10 Comments

 2. I stopped buying Kashi years ago.
 I called the company and asked them if their food was GMO free and they said they could not answer my question.
 That spoke volumes to me and I have not spent a dime on their products since.

-3. Ekadashi Nandi says:
+3. blank Ekadashi Nandi says:

 Creating awareness among the consumers about ill effects of these foods is the only alternative to stop these MNCs who pose threat to life and health

-4. Joan Camara says:
+4. blank Joan Camara says:

 Once I found out that Kashi and quite a few other brands, that were supposedly “organic” were in bed with Monsanto, I stopped buying them.
 Kashi, Silk, Annie’s, and others.
 I find out which organic brands are not truthful, by going to cornucopia dot com, and other websites that will tell you which organic brands to trust.